RasmusBruhn/termite-dmg/README.md

 # Changelog

+## 0.4.0

+### Major changes

+- Added helper functions for yaml and json to export to and import from json and yaml strings and files.
+- Added helper functions to directly import to or export from termite generated types from/to json or yaml nodes, strings or files.

+### Minor changes

+- Fixed bug in yaml and json when attempting to export an empty termite list or map to a json or yaml node.
+It would export them as null/empty node not as an empty list/map.

 ## 0.3.0

 ### Major changes

 - Added get_json_interface function to add json support for importing data model data.
-It works just like the get_yaml_interface function
+It works just like the get_yaml_interface function.

 ### Minor changes